What Is Acceptance and Commitment Therapy?

 Active self-awareness

-Embrace your past without judgment or change
+Embrace the past without judgment or change

 Cognitive defusion